Vulva activism: Background

-While the men's penis often serves as a symbol of virility and prowess, the vulva is associated with contradictory and oftentimes negative evaluations and meanings in western society.
+While the men's penis often serves as a symbol of virility and prowess, the vulva is associated with contradictory and often negative evaluations and meanings in western society.
 It is strongly sexualized as the object of erotic desire, but it is also often regarded as ugly, disgusting and unclean: something to be ashamed of and hide.
 Unveiling or talking about the vulva are considered obscene, offensive and taboo in most situations.
 The term vulva shaming is sometimes used for these phenomena.
 There are many stigmatizations and myths concerning the vulva.
 Many girls and women are insecure about the appearance of their genitals, but do not dare to bring up the topic with family and friends.

 The anthropologist Carlos Sulkin depicts this connection as a culturally associative network, whereby the tabooing of the vulva and problematic ideals of beauty are closely linked.
 There is a cultural norm in Western societies to keep the vulva covered and concealed in public, to hide it and avoid it as a topic.
 In this context, unrealistic ideas of perfection and normativity thrive: